Join our fight and donate today

 “I received good service today and learnt about things I did not know.
 I will encourage young women who want to have children to plan their families.”

 Tasirai was one of 50-120 clients the Marie Stopes outreach team provides free, voluntary contraception to outside of Harare areas each day.
-With the re-enactment of the Mexico City Policy, this access is no longer guaranteed in some of the world’s poorest countries.
+With the re-enactment of the Global Gag Rule, this access is no longer guaranteed in some of the world’s poorest countries.
 It is women and girls who will pay the price.

 USAID is a major funder of Marie Stopes Nigeria’s work in strengthening the public sector.
 This includes the training of 2,125 public sector health workers to provide voluntary family planning services to women and families in 20 of Nigeria’s 36 states, some of which are the most fragile regions, including serving people who have been displaced by conflict.